manuelbb-upb/RadialBasisFunctionModels.jl/docs/src/RadialBasisFunctionModels.md

 Return the canonical basis of the space of `n`-variate polynomials of degree at most `d`.
 """
-@memoize ThreadSafeDict function canonical_basis(n :: Int, d::Int, OneType :: Type = Float64)
+function canonical_basis(n :: Int, d::Int, OneType :: Type = Float64)
     if d < 0
         return EmptyPolySystem{n}()
     else